Sponsorship Visa UK Guide for Employers 2025

 c.
 Conducting Right to Work Checks

-Employers are legally required to conduct right to work checks before employing a foreign worker and periodically during their employment.
+Employers must conduct a right to work check before the employment begins.
+Follow-up checks are only required where the individual has time-limited permission to work in the UK.
 Failure to conduct these checks properly can result in fines and legal penalties.

 d.
 Preparing for Immigration Audits